Create a Takeoff Measurement

 Prerequisite: Calibrate the Ruler Tool

-For step-by-step instructions, refer to "Calibrate a Drawing" to learn how to add a properly scaled ruler markup.
+For step-by-step guidance, refer to "Calibrate a Drawing" to learn how to add a properly scaled ruler markup.

 Use the links below to jump to the section you need help with: